-If you’re considering pursuing an MBA degree focused on production or operations management, here are five factors experts suggest keeping in mind.
+If you’re considering pursuing an MBA degree focused on production or operations management, experts suggest keeping five factors in mind.

 An excellent program teaches how to manage people, not just how to crunch numbers.
 “Many people might think that you’re just dealing with things and machines, but really it’s all about the people,” Weiss says.
 That’s why MBA students with a focus in production or operations management should be sure to take courses in organizational behavior and leadership, he says.

-Thomas Roemer, executive director of the Leaders for Global Operations program at the Massachusetts Institute of Technology’s Sloan School of Management, says that aspiring operations managers need to know how to effectively advocate for their product and process improvement ideas.
+Thomas Roemer, executive director of the Leaders for Global Operations program affiliated with the Massachusetts Institute of Technology’s Sloan School of Management and School of Engineering, says aspiring operations managers need to know how to effectively advocate for their product and process improvement ideas.
 In order to implement a vision for a company’s improvement, an operations manager will typically need to “create buy-in with both senior management and labor,” Roemer wrote via email.

 A solid curriculum will offer training in artificial intelligence, machine learning and business analytics.
-A good production or operations management curriculum will include lessons in mathematical modeling and data interpretation, because manufacturers collect a treasure trove of data when they create products, Roemer says.
+It will include lessons in mathematical modeling and data interpretation, because manufacturers collect a treasure trove of data when they create products, Roemer says.

 “Everything is measured all the time, and there is a wealth of data there that we need to start exploring,” Roemer says.

-“It’s important to realize that 80 percent of the equity value of a publicly traded company today is in intellectual capital,” he suggests.
-Elkington argues that the future of a typical company “depends on the safeguarding of… [its] intellectual capital.”
+“It’s important to realize that 80% of the equity value of a publicly traded company today is in intellectual capital,” he suggests, contending that the future of a typical company “depends on the safeguarding of … (its) intellectual capital.”